Hugh B. Hester: Later years

 After retirement from the Army, Hester studied at University of North Carolina at Chapel Hill, University of Pennsylvania, and George Washington University, in the areas of law and international relations, but did not earn a degree.
 Hester was an outspoken opponent of U.S. foreign policy for the remainder of his life.
 In the summer of 1957, he took a 12,000 mile trip through the Soviet Union.
 He met with Nikita Kruschev and advocated for peace in letters to the New York Times multiple time.
 In 1959, he published a book, "On the Brink", with sociologist Jerome Davis.
 It expressed concerns about the Cold War and suggested that new U.S. policies were needed.
 Hester was a common speaker at peace rallies in the 1960s and authored many opinion and editorial pieces.
 He was a special correspondent for The Nation, The Churchman, and U.S. Farm News, as well as a speaker on the lecture circuit.
 General Hester was designated the honorary commander of a Vietnam Veterans Against the War protest march in 1970.
 He became involved in the Fair Play for Cuba Committee.

+Hester opposed the Vietnam War and supported the Vietnam Veterans Against the War organization.
 In 1971, he published "Twenty-Six Disastrous Years" which criticized U.S. foreign policy.
 Hester argued for disarmament, weapons control, and world government.

 He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
 As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.